 - The UV-5RH is compact and economical and has a unique VHF receive band from 65 to 108 MHz.

-- It boasts about 128 memories for simplex frequencies and programming repeaters.
+- This best hiking walkie talkie boasts about 128 memories for simplex frequencies and programming repeaters.

 - The device supports dual watch and dual reception.
 The dual watch allows hikers to tune 2 frequencies and monitor them simultaneously.